Violetlotus529/shop-app/README.md

 }
 ```
 ### Status Codes:
-- 200 OK: 成功
+- 200 OK: Success
-- 401 Unauthorized: 管理者として未ログイン、または認証無効
+- 401 Unauthorized: Not logged in as admin or invalid authentication
-- 404 Not Found: 指定されたIDの商品が存在しない
+- 404 Not Found: Product with the specified ID does not exist

 #### POST /admin/products
-概要:
+Overview:
-- 商品を新規作成する。
+- Create a new product.

-認可:
+Authorization:
-- 管理者ログイン済みセッションが必要
+- Requires an authenticated admin session.

 ### Headers:
 Content-Type: application/json